 Christian Science Organization

-The Christian Science Organization offers the College Community the opportunity to learn about Christian Science.
-They hold regular meetings for reading, testimony, and discussion.
-They sponsor Christian Science lectures and support the spiritual growth of individual members.
+The Christian Science Organization, when active, offers the College Community the opportunity to learn about Christian Science by holding regular meetings for reading, testimony, and discussion.
+They have sponsored Christian Science lectures and have supported the spiritual growth of individual members.
 The Christian Science Organization welcomes students and members of the College community who are interested in sharing and growing in Christian Science or simply learning more about it.